Want to encourage a culture of innovation? Read on!

 More often than not, it's simple shifts in awareness that have the most significant impact.
-For example, I love the Women on Walls campaign which focuses on inclusion.
+For example, check out the Women on Walls campaign which focuses on inclusion.

 What images of people are displayed on the walls in the reception area, along corridors and in the meeting rooms of your organisation?
 Look around.
 Are diversity and inclusion represented?
 Is there an opportunity to make changes in your organisation?

 7. Promote collaboration and face to face interactions.